pantheon-systems/google-map-gutenberg-block/README.md

 ## Changelog

+### `1.5.3`
+Remove the server-side check for a valid Google Maps URL as it was failing and preventing the map from rendering in some environments.
+If an invalid Google Maps API key is provided, an error message from Google Maps will be rendered on the page.

 ### `1.5.2`
 Use the [WordPress HTTP API](https://developer.wordpress.org/plugins/http-api/) instead of `curl` to check the response code of the map URL.
 Additionally, cache the map URL response code in a transient to avoid making a request on each page load.